 This meant the baffles had been removed, so the sound that my car produced wasn’t even the sound it was supposed to.
 I’d grown so used to this overly loud baffle-less exhaust, that fitting the TSL Group N was naturally quite underwhelming.

-Stay tuned – I’ve got a post coming soon about the saga of this Prodrive exhaust.
+Here’s a post about the saga of this Prodrive exhaust: